-A monotonic clock is a clock whose time values always progress in one direction, and a monotonically increasing clock is a clock whose time values never decrease.
+A Monotonic Timing Mechanism is a timing mechanism whose time values always progress in one direction, and

+A Monotonically Increasing timing mechanism is one whose time values never decrease.
 Monotonicity is a boolean property, while time synchronization, uniformity, and accuracy are characteristics that depend on agreed tolerances.

-Time synchronization is a relation between two clocks.
+Time Synchronization is a relation between two timing mechanisms.
 Two clocks are synchronized when the difference between their time values is less than some specified offset.
 Synchronization in general degrades with time, and may be lost, given a specified offset.